debugme/weather/readme.md

 - Search - a spinner in the search field reassures the user that something is happening
 - Spacing - elements are spaced out and and easy to differentiate from each other
 - Typography - the font used allows for easy reading on both small and large screens
-- Theming - you can click on the avatar to toggle between warm and cool themes
+- Theming - you can toggle between warm and cool themes via the settings menu

 ## Developer Experience
 Each breakpoint required potentially different styles.